-When you remove and replace a CPU card with an identical CPU card, the system re-evaluates the Interface card's NVRAM and writes the old parameters (including your current passwords) to the new CPU card.
+When you remove and replace a CPU card with an identical CPU card, the system re-initiates the Interface card's NVRAM and writes the old parameters (including your current passwords) to the new CPU card.
 Your CPU card is labeled CPU-5 on its faceplate ejector.

-Note:

-You must always use a CPU-5 XCON card in your system.
-CPU cards with any other designations marked on their ejectors will not work (they use earlier system software versions).
+Note: You must always use a CPU-5 XCON card in your system.
+CPU cards with any other designations marked on their ejectors will not work.

-If the CPU card is replaced with an identical CPU card but the new card has a different firmware version, a "zip" must be performed.
+If the CPU card is replaced with an identical CPU card but the new card has a different firmware version, a "zip" may need to be performed.
+The exception is when the firmware change is a maintenance release.
+(For example upgrading from a 5.3.0 to 5.3.1).